mohammadsahil903/first-project/README.md

 # first-project
-This is my first github repo.
+This is my first github repo. <br>
-Trying to understand new tech.
+Trying to understand new tech. <br>
-Author - Mohammad Sahil Hussain
+Author - Mohammad Sahil Hussain <br>